Naxumi/roblox-arcane-odyssey-macro-fishing/README.md

 4. Main loop resumes normal fishing and eating operations
 5. Debug output shows "Script resumed" if enabled

-**Auto-Pause at Auto-Cast Milestones:**
+**Auto-Pause on Consecutive No-Detections:**
-- Script automatically pauses when auto-cast count reaches multiples of 5 (5, 10, 15, 20...)
+- Script automatically pauses when **5 consecutive auto-casts** occur without catching anything
+- Counter increments on each auto-cast, **resets to 0** on every successful catch
+- Displays "Consecutive: X/5" in console and Discord notifications to track progress
-- Sends urgent Discord notification with @mention and troubleshooting tips
+- Sends urgent Discord notification with @mention when threshold reached
 - Displays clear console message with resume instructions
 - Prevents wasting time if detection is failing or wrong fishing location
 - Must press **Ctrl+.** to resume after investigating the issue
+- **Smarter than total count**: Won't pause if you're catching fish between auto-casts

 **Integration with Other Systems:**
 - Works alongside combat detection (both can pause script)